klauspost/rawspeed/README.md

 ## Tips and Tricks
 ### Performance
-You will likely find that a relatively long time is spent actually reading the file.
-The biggest trick to speeding up raw reading is to have some sort of prefetching going on while the file is being decoded.
+You will likely find that a relatively long time is spent actually reading the file. **The biggest trick to speeding up raw reading is to have some sort of prefetching going on while the file is being decoded**.
 This is the main reason why `RawSpeed` decodes from memory, and doesn’t use direct file reads while decoding.

 The simplest solution is to start a thread that simply reads the file, and rely on the system cache to cache the data.
 This is fairly simple and works in 99% of all cases.
 So if you are doing batch processing simply start a process reading the next file, when the current image starts decoding.
 This will ensure that your file is read linearly, which gives the highest possible throughput.